Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **Description:**
 Identifying heading tags (`h1` to `h6` <abbr>HTML</abbr> tags) used to structure the content of the pages.
-Visually impaired people browsing with a screen reader can access the list of titles of the page to navigate quickly.
+Visually impaired people browsing with a screen reader can access the list of headings in the page to navigate quickly.
 Just like in a Word document, it is possible to use the table of contents only if the heading tags have been properly set within the document.

 **Checklist: **